Mordechai Bentov: Biography

-Born Mordechai Gutgeld in Grodzisk Mazowiecki in the Russian Empire (now in Poland), Bentov studied law for two years at the University of Warsaw and was one of the founding members and leaders of Hashomer Hatzair in Poland.
-He immigrated to Mandatory Palestine in 1920, and continued studying law in Jerusalem.
+Bentov was born Mordechai Gutgeld in Grodzisk Mazowiecki in the Russian Empire (now in Poland).
+After attending a gymnasium he studied law for two years at the University of Warsaw, and was one of the founding members and leaders of Hashomer Hatzair in Poland.
+He emigrated to Mandatory Palestine in 1920, and continued studying law in Jerusalem.
 He had a younger sister, Shulamit, who followed him to Palestine in 1923 and went on to become a director and producer of kibbutz theatre for Kibbutz Mishmar HaEmek and other communal settlements.

 Bentov later said that he first encountered the "Arab-Jewish problem" during the events of 1921, saying "I was set up, armed with a gun, to defend a Jewish neighborhood in Jaffa.
 I saw in the distance a lot of Arab villagers with sticks and stones, marching to riot against the Jews.
 After them I saw women carrying sacks – to collect the loot."
 He was amongst the founders of Kibbutz Artzi, and was a member of Mishmar HaEmek kibbutz.
 By this time he had risen to the leadership of Hashomer Hatzair, and was one of its representatives in the Histadrut and the World Zionist Organization.
 He was also one of the Jewish Agency delegation to the United Nations in 1947.

 Political career

-On 14 May 1948, Bentov was one of the 37 people to sign Israel's declaration of independence, and was appointed Minister of Labour and Construction in the provisional government.
+On 14 May 1948 Bentov was one of the 37 people to sign Israel's declaration of independence, and was appointed Minister of Labour and Construction in the provisional government.
 In 1949 he was elected to the first Knesset as a member of Mapam.
 He was re-elected in 1951 and 1955, after which he was appointed Minister of Development, a post he held until 1961.
 Although he lost his seat in the 1965 elections, he was appointed Minister of Housing by Levi Eshkol, remaining in the position until 1969.

 He died at his home in Mishmar HaEmek on 18 January 1985 aged 84, and was buried on the kibbutz.
 His sister Shulamit died the following month and was also buried at Mishmar HaEmek.